 Every industry carries its own set of insider terms or lingos and the same goes with the web designing scene.
-However, for the newbies in the designing sector these lingos are completely alien, leaving them kind of clueless about the communication.
+However, for the newbies in the designing sector, these lingos are completely alien, leaving them kind of clueless about communication.
 Whether you are an aspiring designer or a client looking to have your website designed for the first time- there are 18 web design terms you should know to fathom the workings of the industry.

 Related article: The principles of good web design

-It refers to designing websites in such a way where the whole design will fit according to the screen dimension of various browsing devices.
+It refers to designing websites in such a way that the whole design will fit according to the screen dimension of various browsing devices.
 This way, you no longer have to worry about the typical shrunk pages on small screened mobile and tablets -and you will have a seamless view of the webpage, irrespective of the dimension of the browsing device used to open the website.
 Such designs take to different techniques like flexible grids, relative units, media queries etc.

 Unlike responsive layout which zeroes in on a single layout that always alters as per the screen size- the adaptive one follows multiple distinct layouts needed for multiple screen dimensions.
-Adaptive design takes to static layout based on the breakpoints that do not respond when they are initially loaded.
+The adaptive design takes to a static layout based on the breakpoints that do not respond when they are initially loaded.
 The adaptive quotient aims to detect screen size & load the most suitable layout for that particular screen dimension.

 It means a page where the visitor lands as he enters the site.
-However, in recent times, the term is mostly used to refer to standalone pages meant for particular business purpose- say a product page linked to an ad banner
+However, in recent times, the term is mostly used to refer to standalone pages meant for particular business purposes- say a product page linked to an ad banner

 Breadcrumbs can be defined as some sort of navigation type which informs the users regarding their present location on the website.
 It refers to the path to be followed to reach the present page right from the homepage and every element of that path is clickable.

 In the web design lingo, “clutter” spells danger as it indicates a poorly designed webpage.
-The designers say “clutter” when one has cramped too much data on same page with no consideration of white space and proper content structure.
+The designers say “clutter” when one has cramped too much data on the same page with no consideration of white space and proper content structure.
 Such deformed pages mean low readability & negative user experience.

 As the name suggests, Empty Space means a particular state of an application or website where you have no content on a certain page- but your design elements are all laid out in proper place.
 These spaces call for special design techniques like onboarding design to educate users on what should be on that page.

 It refers to a certain web designing strategy which counts in all the advanced features by default on a website and then later simplifies or removes things which do not work with older browsers or at weaker bandwidths or less compatible devices.
-It emphasizes more on the appearance rather than on the content.
+It emphasizes more on appearance rather than content.
 Graceful degradation is mostly used today for legacy or older sites.

 It can be termed as a CSS feature which helps with responsive website design by allowing the designers to generate different designs for various device dimensions, orientations as well as media types.
-Generally, responsive websites come up with separate layouts for tablet, desktops, mobile screens and breakpoints in between them would be stated by the media queries added to CSS.
+Generally, responsive websites come up with separate layouts for tablets, desktops, and mobile screens and breakpoints in between them would be stated by the media queries added to CSS.

-This can be defined as the technique deployed for loading static contents shortly before making them visible for the users.
-When a site takes to lazy loading, just the images to be placed above the fold would be loaded first & the rest would be loaded when user will scroll through the page.
+This can be defined as the technique deployed for loading static contents shortly before making them visible to the users.
+When a site takes to lazy loading, just the images to be placed above the fold would be loaded first & the rest would be loaded when the user will scroll through the page.
 Such a technique is mostly used in mobile and responsive design to save resources.